- Make/Cancel an Appointment

 More and more cultural studies scholars are accepting popular media as a subject worthy of academic consideration.

-You’ve got a focus, and you’ve narrowed it down to a thesis statement.
+You’ve got a focus, and you’ve stated it clearly and directly.
 Now what is the most effective way of presenting the information?
 What are the most important topics, subtopics, etc., that your review needs to include?
 And in what order should you present them?
 Develop an organization for your review at both a global and local level:

 Just like most academic papers, literature reviews also must contain at least three basic elements: an introduction or background information section; the body of the review containing the discussion of sources; and, finally, a conclusion and/or recommendations section to end the paper.